 Recommended reading:

-– Elliott & Grigorenko’s book The Dyslexia Debate.
-1st edition.
-2014. p42-> The phonological deficit hypothesis.
+– Elliott & Grigorenko’s book The Dyslexia Debate Revisited.
+2024 p.63-> The Phonological Deficit Hypothesis.

-– For an outline of the ‘phonological brain defect’ theory see Myth 2 Dyslexia Myths and Facts
+– For an outline of the ‘neurodevelopmental defect’ theory see Myth 2 Dyslexia Myths and Facts

 Avoiding the Gender Gap: